EYFS

 Pupils learn through a balance of child-initiated and adult-directed activities and challenges.
 The weekly Reception timetables are carefully structured so that children have directed teaching in English, Mathematics and Phonics every day.
 We also ensure regular Circle Time/PSHE sessions using the whole school initiatives; SCARF, ‘myHappyminds’ and ‘Building Learning Power’ (metacognition).
 We introduce different learning powers and link them to the characteristics of effective learning.
 During continuous provision times, we encourage the children to use the ‘plan-do-review’ cycle.
 This cycle enables children to make independent choices, plan how to manage their time during a session and assess their experiences at the end of the session.

 Our children are encouraged to become early readers through enjoyment of books and the systematic teaching of phonics.
 We recognise that reading is key to all other learning and ensure quality phonics sessions are being taught using the whole school approach of Read, Write, Inc (RWI).
-Both Pre-School and Reception are taught RWI phonics.
-Children in Saplings in our Pre-School have short daily adult-led sessions.
+Reception are taught RWI phonics.
+Children in Saplings in our Pre-School have short daily adult-led sessions of a pre-phonics programme.
 Reception put pupils into ability groupings and each group has a daily adult led session, which initially focuses on the phonemes and is then followed with paired reading.
 In the afternoons, phonics interventions are used to support children’s learning when required.
 In Reception, children’s reading books are matched to their phonics stage and reading records are sent home to encourage parents to read with their child.
 We follow the whole school ‘Strive for Five’ reading sessions per week at home.
 ‘Beautiful books’ (picture books) are also sent home weekly in Pre-School and Reception, to encourage parents and children to share stories, developing the child’s language skills and ignite a love of reading.

 The children learn nursery rhymes and develop their mathematical thinking through direct teaching and exploration.
 Our ‘mathematically rich’ environment is designed to help our children to become confident mathematicians who can apply what they have learnt to real life experiences.
 It is created through interactive areas, use of everyday actions and routines which provide opportunities for development of counting and a feel for number, and the use of a lot of practical, hands-on apparatus.

-We follow the ‘White Rose’ Maths Mastery approach in Reception with an emphasis on studying key skills of number, calculation and shape so that pupils develop deep understanding and the acquisition of Mathematical language.
+We follow the ‘Mastering Number’ Maths Mastery approach in Reception with an emphasis on studying key skills of number, calculation and shape so that pupils develop deep understanding and the acquisition of Mathematical language.
 Pupils learn through games and tasks using concrete manipulatives which are then rehearsed and applied to their own learning during exploration and in adult directed activities.
 These collaborative and practical mathematical experiences are carefully designed to help pupils remember the content they have been taught and to support them with integrating their new knowledge across the breadth of their experiences and into larger concepts.

 Our inclusive approach means that all children learn together, however we also use a range of additional interventions to support, enhance and scaffold children who may not be reaching their potential or to help move on children who are having difficulties making progress.
 We use the Wellcomm programme in both Nursery and Reception, to support children’s language development.
 We also use the ‘Time to Talk’ programme to develop oral and social interaction skills in Reception.
 Our additional interventions are also used for children who are advancing and require additional stimulation.
 We have higher level phonics, reading and mathematics resources available and will support every child at their pace.